When Society Says You’re Incomplete, Hindu Wisdom Boldly Affirms Your Eternal Wholeness

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Hindu wisdom say about the self?
+What does Hindu wisdom say about feeling incomplete?

-The fundamental self, atman, is whole, luminous, and complete.
-The sense of incompleteness arises from avidya, a misapprehension of one’s true nature.
+The article presents Advaita Vedanta’s view that the fundamental self, atman, is whole, luminous, and complete.
+The feeling of incompleteness comes from avidya, or misapprehension of one’s true nature, rather than from an actual lack in the self.

-Why do external gains fail to provide lasting fulfillment?
+Why do external achievements fail to create lasting fulfillment?